ToxikkModdingTeam/ToxikkServerLauncher/readme.md

 Assignment operators:
-= sets the setting to the right-hand-side of the assignment (overwriting previously defined values) != unsets the setting (useful to reset a list before adding values) := same as !=
+= sets the setting to the right-hand-side of the assignment (overwriting previously defined values) ?= sets the setting to the right-hand-side, if the current value is undefined or empty != unsets the setting (useful to reset a list before adding values) := same as !=
 .= appends the RHS value to the setting, allowing duplicates